jakemcc/jakemccrary.com/source/blog/2025-11-30-notify-yourself-when-a-task-finishes.markdown

 date: 2025-11-30 15:33 -0600
 comments: true
 published: false
-description: TODO
+description: Desktop notifications when tasks finish are great.
 categories:
+- osx
+- tools
+- clojure
-- TODO
+- terminal-notifier
 ---

 I often have some task running in a hidden terminal that performs some action with files change.
-This is most often running Clojure tests whenever a file changes through either test-refresh (TODO: link test-refresh github repo) or lein-autoexpect (TODO: link lein-autoexpect).
+This is most often running Clojure tests whenever a file changes through either [test-refresh](https://github.com/jakemcc/test-refresh) or [lein-autoexpect](https://github.com/jakemcc/lein-autoexpect).
 Another common watch task is rendering this website whenever one of the markdown files changes.

 I don't like needing to have these processes always visible, since I mostly only care about when they finish.